 - The weight distribution between both feet should be equal.
 Put too much weight on one foot and you will give up your mobility.

-- You will, however, have to shift weight to either foot during training or fighting.
+- All while shifting weight to either foot during training or fighting.

 Hands & Upper Body